19hours/sg-statutes/Acts/Property Tax Act.md

 [6/82; 46/96; 33/2002]

-(2) The Minister may, in lieu of making any regulations prescribing the forms which by this Act are required to be or may be prescribed, authorise the Comptroller to prescribe such forms as the Comptroller thinks fit.
+(2) The appropriate Minister may, in lieu of making any regulations prescribing the forms which by this Act are required to be or may be prescribed, authorise the Comptroller or the SBNB, as the case may be, to approve the use of such forms as the Comptroller or SBNB thinks fit.

+[23/2010 wef 25/10/2010]

+[67

 ## LEGISLATIVE HISTORY